sc1f/perspective-btc-liquidity/README.md

 # Perspective BTC Liquidity Dashboard

-Using [Perspective](https://github.com/finos/perspective), this dashboard interactively visualizes and analyzes the live order book for BTCUSD perpetual swaps from the following exchanges:
+Using [Perspective](https://github.com/finos/perspective), this dashboard interactively visualizes and analyzes the live order book for BTC-PERP on [FTX](https://docs.ftx.com/#overview).
+Using live L2 order book data, we can construct a heatmap recreation of the live streaming order book and see as bids/asks are placed and cancelled, and see where local liquidity is on a per-tick timeframe as well as market dislocations.

-- FTX
-- Binance
-- BitMex
-- Bitfinex

 ### What is Perspective?